juliend88/Docker/articlev2/application-mycloudmanager-v2/README-EN.md

 We also implemented a **audit** section so you can see all actions performed on each of your instances and export to Excel (.xlsx ) if you want to make a post-processing or keep this information for safety reasons via the button ![xlsx](img/xlsx.png).

 ![audit](img/audit.png)

+The **Backups** section allows you to backup all instances in your MyCloudManager.
+The backup may be performed in two ways, via a **snapshot** or via **duplicity** that has been called **soft**.
+The snapshot will take a picture of the instance when you have schedule the backup.
+Then you can find it in the list of your images on your tenant.
+The **soft** backup will deploy a duplicity container and backup all data in the repository

 Finally , we integrated two navigation paths in the MyCloudManager menu : **My Instances** and **My Account**.
 They are respectively used to access the Cloudwatt Horizon console and to manage your account via the Cockpit interface.